gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Push a new branch for the remote

-    When pushing a new branch that does not exist on the remote repository, a confirmation popup will normally be displayed.
-If this setting is checked, then the new branch will be pushed with no confirmation popup.
+    Warning when pushing a new branch that does not exist on the remote repository.

   .. setting:: Add a tracking reference for newly pushed branch

-    When you push a local branch to a remote and it doesn’t have a tracking reference, you are asked to confirm whether you want to add such a reference.
-If this setting is checked, a tracking reference will always be added if it does not exist.
+    Warning when you push a local branch to a remote and it doesn’t have a tracking reference, you are asked to confirm whether you want to add such a reference.
+If this setting is unchecked, a tracking reference will always be added if it does not exist.

   .. setting:: Delete unmerged branches

-    Do not display the warning when deleting a branch that has not been merged to the current branch (use `--force`).
+    Display the warning when deleting a branch that has not been merged to the current branch (use `--force`).

   .. settingsgroup:: Stashes